Landlords association for UK landlords

 The BLA provide members and non-members courses like HMO, Foundation, and eviction process course.

-These courses are online which can be taken at your leisure in the comfort of your own home.
+These courses are online and can be taken at your leisure in the comfort of your own home.

 Other benefits of joining a LA?

-You can meet other fellow landlords and discuss the regulatory environment, landlord courses, universal credit.
-All topics majority of private sector landlords discuss.
+You can meet fellow landlords and discuss the regulatory environment, landlord courses, and universal credit.
+These are all topics majority of private sector landlords discuss.

 How do I join the British Landlord’s association?

-The BLA membership process is much simpler, more straightforward than most associations.
+The BLA membership process is more straightforward than most associations.